Rodman Library Offers Book Clubs for All Ages

 For more information about the True Crime Junkies, call 330-821-2665, ext.
 207

-Click here for descriptions of the April-June 2025 selections and links to place a hold and register for meetings.
+Click here for descriptions of the October-December 2025 selections and links to place a hold and register for meetings

-Click here for descriptions of the July-September 2025 selections and links to place a hold and register for meetings.
+Click here for descriptions of the January through June 2026 selections and links to place a hold on books and register for meetings.

 The Books and Coffee Book Club meets at 6:30 p.m. every second Monday of the month at Rodman Branch Library.